Multi-qubit time-varying quantum channels for NISQ-era superconducting quantum processors: Quantum channel capacity

 \subsection{Capacity of FTVQCs}

-The quantum channel capacity, $C_Q$, for a static quantum channel $\mathcal{N}$, is defined as the supremum of all achievable quantum coding rates (the quantum coding rate is defined as $R_\mathrm{Q} = k/n$, where $k$ is the number of logical qubits and $n$ is the number of physical qubits).
-A rate, $R_Q$, is said to be achievable for $\mathcal{N}$ if there exists a sequence of $[[n,k]]$ quantum codes of rate $R_Q$ such that the probability of error of the codes goes to zero as the blocklength $n$ of the code goes to infinity, $n\rightarrow \infty$ (See Methods).
+We have seen that the quantum capacity is the maximum rate at which quantum information can be communicated/corrected over many independent uses of a noisy quantum channel.
 Therefore, the quantum channel capacity is a quantity of interest for quantum coding theorists, as it represents the maximum rate at which QECCs can correct the effects of a specific noise map.

 For this reason, studying the quantum capacity of time-varying quantum channels becomes a fundamental task if we are to correctly design QECCs to operate over such decoherence models.
 In \cite{outage}, the concept of the quantum outage probability as the asymptotically achievable error rate was discussed for slow time-varying quantum channels.
 The need for a new concept like the outage probability stems from the fact that the quantum capacity of the aforementioned channels is strictly zero, which makes it necessary to employ other information theoretical limits to study this particular family of channels.
 Given the similarity that exists between slow time-varying quantum channels and the classical scenario of slow fading, it makes good sense to adapt the outage probability (the theoretical quantity used to study classical slow fading) to the quantum paradigm.
 This has resulted in the proposition of the quantum outage probability as the most appropriate metric to study STVQCs \cite{outage}.